Virtual tour: Applications

-Virtual tours are used extensively for universities, sport venues, real estate and hospitality industries.
-Virtual tours can allow a user to view an environment while on-line.
-Currently a variety of industries use such technology to help market their services and product.
-Over the last few years the quality and accessibility of virtual tours has improved considerably, with some websites allowing the user to navigate the tours by clicking on maps or integrated floor plans.
+Virtual tours are used extensively for universities, sport venues, real estate and hospitality industries, among other things.
+Virtual tours can allow a user to view an environment without needing to be present physically.
+Currently, a variety of industries use such technology to help market their services and product.
+Over the last few years, the quality and accessibility of virtual tours have improved considerably, with some websites allowing the user to navigate the tours by clicking on maps or integrated floor plans.

 Web-based or online

 For most business purposes, a virtual tour must be accessible from everywhere.
 The major solution is a web-based virtual tour.
 In addition, a rich and useful virtual tour is not just a series of panoramic pictures.
 A better experience can be obtained by viewing a variety of materials such as that obtained from videos, texts, and still pictures in an interactive web content.
 There are many ways to gather data in a mixed web content, such as using rich content builders or a Web content management system.

 A study done by the PEW Research Group showed that more than 5 million Americans watched virtual tours every day in 2004.
-PEW's research data which showed that Americans watching virtual tours rose from 54 million people in 2004 to 72 million people by August 2006, a two-year increase of 18 million.
+PEW's research data, which showed that Americans watching virtual tours rose from 54 million people in 2004 to 72 million people by August 2006, a two-year increase of 18 million.